ParthNS1/textEncryptionDecryption/README.md

 If you'd like to contribute to this project, feel free to fork it and submit a pull request.
 We welcome any improvements or bug fixes.

-## License

-This project is available under the [insert your chosen license here, e.g., MIT License].
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or need assistance, you can contact us at [insert your contact email or information here].
+If you have any questions or need assistance, you can contact us at parthns565@gmail.com.

 ---